BBC Radio Cymru 2: Programming

-The station airs a mix of automated non-stop music and pre-recorded 'curated' hours with guest presenters from 5–7pm on Mondays to Thursdays, 5–6pm on Fridays, 2–5pm on Saturdays and 10am to 9pm on Sundays.
+The station airs a mix of automated non-stop music and pre-recorded 'curated' hours with guest presenters from 5:00–7:00 pm on Mondays to Thursdays, 5:00–6:00 pm on Fridays, 2:00–5:00 pm on Saturdays and 10:00 am to 9:00 pm on Sundays.

-Outside of these hours, Radio Cymru 2 simulcasts programming from Radio Cymru during its transmission hours and BBC Radio 2 overnight.
+Outside of these hours, Radio Cymru 2 simulcasts programming from Radio Cymru during its transmission hours and BBC Radio 2 overnight after closedown.

 The station also airs hourly news bulletins, simulcast with BBC Radio Cymru, throughout the day.

 In addition, Radio Cymru 2 also airs regularly scheduled programming if additional sports coverage is broadcast on the main network.